mturk/svcbatch/README.md

 When you type `sc.exe stop myservice` or when your machine gets into the shutdown state, SvcBatch running as a service will receive stop or shutdown event.
-SvcBatch will send `CTRL_C_EVENT` to its child processes.
+SvcBatch will send `CTRL_C_EVENT` to its child processes or run shutdown batch file in case **-s [batchfile]** was defined at install time.

 It is up to the application started from batch file to handle this event and do any cleanup needed and then exit.
-After sending `CTRL_C_EVENT` service will wait for few seconds and write 'Y' to `cmd.exe` stdin, to handle that obnoxious `Terminate batch job (Y/N)?` prompt.
+On startup service  writes 'Y' to `cmd.exe` stdin, to handle that obnoxious `Terminate batch job (Y/N)?` prompt.
 If batch file or any of downstream processes do not exit within that timeout, SvcBatch will give another 20 seconds for all processes to exit.
 After that timeout it will simply kill each descendant process that originated from svcbatch.exe.